Analysis: For brokers like Peregrine, from bad times to worse

 Increasingly they rely on retail traders, small companies or farmers that big banks won’t touch -- clients who demand lots of service, but generate relatively few trading fees in return.

-While big banks like JP Morgan and Goldman Sachs can use their vast balance sheets, longstanding business ties or financing arrangements to support the brokerage business, small brokers have no such advantage.
+While big banks like JP Morgan (JPM.N) and Goldman Sachs (GS.N) can use their vast balance sheets, longstanding business ties or financing arrangements to support the brokerage business, small brokers have no such advantage.

 “In this environment, the viability of independent FCMs is in question, surely,” says Craig Pirrong, a professor of finance at the University of Houston.